-Expectant women for instance, should take folic acid until the 12th week of pregnancy and vitamin D until they stop breast feeding to control the levels of phosphate and calcium in their bodies.
+Pregnant women have vitamin and mineral needs, such as how they should take folic acid until the 12th week of pregnancy and vitamin D until they stop breast feeding to control the levels of phosphate and calcium in their bodies.

 Folic acid prevents neural tube effects like spina bifida and consuming foods such as brown rice and leafy vegetables alone is cannot give them the required amount of these nutrients.

 As you can see our bodies need enough nutrients every day to stay healthy and to preserve our immune system and they cannot be obtained from the food we eat nowadays alone.